When was UChicago Founded?

 The major acknowledges that traditional disciplinary borders do not neatly encapsulate public issues and that analysts who possess a wide variety of social science understanding, quantitative expertise, and communication skills are well-positioned to contribute to improved public policies.
 The study of public policy requires direct engagement with policy concerns.
 This engagement helps to ensure that academic hypotheses are well-informed and connected to actual world realities.

 The study of governments, public policy, political processes, political conduct, and ideas about government and politics are all topics that fall under the purview of political science.
 When studying the political dynamics of any country or location in the globe, whether ancient or modern, political scientists employ a wide range of methodological approaches, including both humanistic and scientific points of view, as well as a variety of theoretical frameworks.

-The study of political science is an important component of a liberal education because it teaches students concepts, methods, and knowledge that assist them in comprehending and evaluating politics both inside nations and between them.
+As UChicago was founded to have a liberal arts core, the study of political science is an important component of a liberal education.
+It teaches students concepts, methods, and knowledge that assist them in comprehending and evaluating politics both inside nations and between them.

 The study of the mental states and processes that give rise to behavior is what is referred to as psychology.
 It investigates the fundamental mechanisms and roles of perceptual processing, cognitive processing, emotional processing, and attitude formation in the context of guiding behavior.
 Despite the fact that it focuses on the human level, individual behavior is dependent on the social interactions and structures in which people are embedded as well as the biological systems that we are constituted of.